 For the squash and Brussels sprouts

-Cube the butternut squash and quarter the Brussels sprouts.
+- Cube the butternut squash and quarter the Brussels sprouts.
+Slice the mushrooms and cut the red peppers into strips.
 Using 1-2 TB of leftover bacon grease, (or other oil if you are not using bacon), pan fry the veggies on medium until tender.

 For the glaze